mjfwest/swat-em/doc/source/gui.rst

     Defines the number of layers for the table.
 At this time only single layer and double layer windings are possible.

 Force tooth coil winding
     In some cases you may want to realize tooth coil windings, even when the winding factor isn't very high.
-In this case  the winding step is set to :math:`w=1`.
+In this case  the coil span is set to :math:`w=1`.

 overwrite winding
     There are two different possible action while exiting an generator dialog with the OK button.
 If the radio button "add new winding" is selected, the winding in the generator winding is added to the workspace in the main window.
 If "overwrite" is selected, than the actual selected winding of the workspace getting overwritten.
 Be relaxed, if you have overwritten your winding accidentally, there is an undo function in the main window.